luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 / #
 ```

-Additionally the network interface i work with in the Oracle VirtualBox is bridge, so my VM gets its IP dynamically from 42's DHCP.
+Additionally, the network interface I work with in the Oracle VirtualBox is a bridge, so my VM gets its IP dynamically from 42's DHCP.

-I ask at booting time to update `/etc/hosts` with the current ip running `/etc/local.d/update_hosts.start`
+I ask at booting time to update `/etc/hosts` with the current IP running `/etc/local.d/update_hosts.start`

 # SQL syntax and /bin/sh

-Blending enviroment variables with SQL sentences created at runtime was not straight.
+Blending environment variables with SQL sentences created at runtime was not straightforward.

-My **first approach** inside dbserver's  `docker-entrypoint.sh` was:
+## My **first approach** inside the dbserver's  `docker-entrypoint.sh` was:

 ```sh
 mariadb -u root -e "CREATE DATABASE IF NOT EXISTS '$DATABASE_NAME';" -S /run/mysqld/mysqld.sock
 ```

-That expanded and behavied like this
+That expanded and behaved like this
 ```sh
 mariadb -u root -e 'CREATE DATABASE IF NOT EXISTS '"'"'WORDPRESS'"'"';' -S /run/mysqld/mysqld.sock
 --------------